nutanix/ntnx-api-golang-clients/objects-go-client/README.md

 // Perform update call with received E-Tag reference
 // initialize/change parameters for update
 // ...
-objectstore := getResponse.GetData().(import1.Objectstore)
+objectStore := getResponse.GetData().(import1.ObjectStore)

-// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := ObjectStoresApiInstance.UpdateObjectstore(&objectstore&extId, , args) if err != nil {
+// The body parameter in the following operation is received from the previous GET request's response which needs to be updated. response, err := ObjectStoresApiInstance.UpdateObjectstoreById(&objectStore&extId, , args) if err != nil {
 ....
 }